Hillyard, Spokane

-Hillyard is a neighborhood in Spokane, Washington which existed as a separate town between 1892 and 1924.
-The town came about due to the Great Northern Railway and was named for James J. Hill, then-head of the railroad.
-Between 1904 and 1912, many of the town's houses were built to house railroad workers working in the local yard.
+Hillyard is a neighborhood in Spokane, Washington which existed as a separate incorporated city between 1892 and 1924.
+The city came about due to the Great Northern Railway and was named for James J. Hill, then-head of the railroad.
+Between 1904 and 1912, many of the city's houses were built to house railroad workers working in the local yard.
 Hillyard was the home of the Great Northern's famed shops where locomotives were manufactured, repaired, and refurbished.
-At the time, the Hillyard shop was the largest in the nation.
+At the time, the Hillyard shop was the largest in the country.

 The neighborhood hosts the annual Hillyard Festival in Harmon Park every August.

 History

 In 1924, Hillyard was officially annexed by neighboring Spokane.

 Due to its historical roots as a town housing railroad workers, Hillyard acquired a rather rough reputation, which lasts into recent decades.
 (As recently as 1979, Daniel Leen described the Hillyard train yards in his book The Freighthoppers Manual for North America as having "the feel of warmed-over death.")
 After the Great Northern underwent a series of mergers, becoming the Burlington Northern Railroad and eventually the BNSF Railway, the Hillyard yard and shops were closed in the early 1980s with BN's main yard operations in Spokane moving to Yardley.
 Only the decaying structures of the old shops remain today.
 Hillyard suffers some of the worst poverty in Spokane, per capita it is the poorest neighborhood in the state of Washington.
 The eastern border of the neighborhood, east of the railroad tracks, is sometimes affectionately referred to as "Dog Town" by some residents.